Low Back Pain

 Maintenance phase.
 In this phase, you will learn ways to prevent further injury and strain to the back.
 You will also learn how to start a fitness program to help further increase strength and endurance.

 What can I do to prevent low back pain?

 The following may help to prevent low back pain:

 Maintain correct posture while sitting, standing, and sleeping.

 Call your healthcare provider if:

-Your pain becomes worse or spreads to your hips, thighs, or legs.
+Your pain becomes worse or spreads to your hips, thighs, legs, or feet.

 Your pain medicine no longer works well for you.

 Your pain begins to interfere with your daily activities, or interferes with activities more than usual.